 State the three major program elements of the Operating Reactor Inspection Program and their specific functions.
 Identify how often resources are assigned to each program element.
 (For power reactor inspectors only.)

 Compare and contrast a “smart” sample and a random sample.
-Explain why “smart” sample is more appropriate for the ROP.
+Explain why a “smart” sample is more appropriate for the ROP.
 (For power reactor inspectors only.)

-State the criteria for declaring an inspection complete.
+State the criteria for declaring an inspection as complete.

 State the purpose of providing an inspection-hours estimate in each procedure.